openstack/training-guides/specs/juno/seperate-folders-for-books.rst

 Proposed change
 ===============

-* Create guide-specific folders under `../doc/training-gudies/`.
+* Create guide-specific folders under `../doc/training-guides/`.
-* Move and refactor XML files specific to each book to its respective folder. layout.
+* Move and refactor XML files specific to each book to its respective folder layout.
 * The output for guides is unchanged.
 A single PDF file is generated for all training guides.